COVID-19 Vaccine Information

 - Safety Protocols for Vaccinated Individuals

 Getting the COVID-19 vaccine is only one tool—albeit a very important one—in the fight against COVID-19.
-Even if you have been vaccinated, you should continue to practice physical distancing, and wash your hands regularly to help keep yourself and your community safe and healthy.

 - Additional Information for Students

 Additional information on student vaccination requirements can be found on the Student Health and Wellness website.

 All employees are now required to verify that they are fully vaccinated against COVID-19, unless they have an approved medical or religious exemption, by the following deadlines.

 Instructions for how to complete your vaccine status form in MySwarthmore can be found below.
 If you have questions about this process, please contact Human Resources at firstname.lastname@example.org or 610-328-8397.